1890 - 1918

 On November 2, 1917, Gillett was uninjured when he crashed into a fence during a specialty race at the Montgomery County Fairgrounds in Forest Park at Coffeyville, Kansas.
 That left Glenn M. Breed the only other competitor running so Breed collected the $1,000 that had been posted for the winning driver.

 It is unknown for certain just where the photo above was taken but you can click your mouse on it and see a larger version of that photo showing more of the area where it was taken.
-The school building at the upper left corner of that photo suggests that the photo may have been taken northwest of Fredonia, Kansas as there is at least a school building there that resembles the one in the photo.
+The building at the upper left corner of that photo suggests that the photo may have been taken northwest of Fredonia, Kansas as there is at least a school building there that resembles the one in the photo.
+Another theory has been put forward saying it was taken at Forrest Park in Coffeyville.
+That theory suggests that the building in the background was a mansion that was once located west of the park.